Easement Law: Will I Have to Share My Property?

 Yes, in some cases.
 Perhaps the courts believe that one party is taking advantage of the easement and using it beyond reasonable use.
 Maybe this substantially interferes with the landowner.
 An instance of this is if your driveway is being used as beach access, but more crowds have been coming to the beach than originally intended, and now you constantly find beach-goers parking in your driveway as they wait for others or neglecting to use a parking lot.
 This would probably interfere with your home life, so you could speak with somebody about the issue.

 We understand the frustrations and concerns you may have with your easement agreement, which is why we are here for you when your concerns become reality.
-At DeVries & Associates, we want to help you as you attempt to find solutions in your case and work through these vital matters.
+At DeVries & Associates, we want to find solutions that protect your real estate interests.
 Call us today at either our Honolulu office (808-465-2500) or our Kailua Kona office (808-339-3200 for more information.